Zealous Defense For Assault Charges

 - Second-degree assault – A felony charge with up to seven years in prison and $14,000 in fines

 - Third-degree assault – A felony assault with up to five years in prison and $10,000 in fines

 - Fourth-degree assault – A gross misdemeanor (a felony charge in some cases) with up to one year in prison and $3,000 in fines

 - Fifth-degree assault – A misdemeanor charge with up to 90 days in jail and possible fines

-An assault conviction can affect you the rest of your life.
-Get options.
-Call criminal defense attorney Robinson for a free case evaluation at 612-360-2839 or contact us online today.
+An assault conviction can affect you for the rest of your life.
+You have options to avoid the worst outcome.
+Call criminal defense attorney John Price for a free case evaluation at or contact us online today.